Miqstelles/Miqstelles/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=00bfbf&size=35&center=true&vCenter=true&width=1000&lines=Hello,+my+name+is+Miquéias;I%27m+20+years+old;I%27m+from+Brazil;)

 I Really don't know how u got here, but i'll show some informations about me.
-#
-My name is Miquéias, currently live  in Brazil and studying day a day to acquire more knowledge and in the future, hopefully soon, work as a developer.

 ### Detailed Information
 Name: Miquéias Telles